Welcome to Pills4cure

 What Causes Osteoarthritis?

-Osteoarthritis can affect anyone; however, it becomes more common as people age.
-Women are more sensitive than men to get osteoarthritis, particularly after the age of 50.
-It appears in many women after menopause.
+Osteoarthritis can affect anyone; however, it becomes more common with increasing age.
+Women are more likely than men to develop osteoarthritis, especially after the age of 50.
+The condition often appears in women after menopause.

 Risk Factors of Osteoarthritis: